Excel Quick Analysis Tools

 A table will convert the range of data to table format data.

-If you click on Blank it will insert a pivot table in the new sheet.
+If you click on Blank, it will insert a pivot table in the new sheet in excel.

-We can insert Sparklines to the right of the data under SPARKLINES option.
+We can insert Sparklines to the right of the data under the SPARKLINES option.

-I have selected Column sparkline as shown below.
+I have selected Column sparkling, as shown below.

 Like this making use of the “Quick Analysis” tool in excel, we can make a quick analysis of our data without breaking any sweat.